khansel01/nes-npg/Readme.md

 ## Usage
 To run any of the given examples please simply execute the respective file.
 The examples are set to run a benchmark test on an already trained policy.
 Alternatively, adjust the [main.py](./main.py) to run the code on any platforms with continuous action spaces.
 The algorithms are not implemented for discrete action spaces.
+Please be aware that the hardware can have a huge impact on the convergence due to slight mathematical errors between different hardware setups.

 ##### A short example
 ```python